qinyao-he/bit-rnn/README.md

 python train.py --config=config.gru --data_path=YOUR_DATA_PATH
 ```

+Currently default is 2-bit weights and activations.
 You may edit the config file in config folder to change configuration.

 ## Support
 Submit issue for problem relate to the code itself.
 Send email to the author for general question about the paper.